Adelosebastes: Description

 Adelosebastes latens has 12 spines and 13 soft rays in its dorsal fin while the anal fin has 3 spines and 5 soft rays, the last ray being a double ray.
 The suborbital ridge has weak or no spines present and the pectoral fin may have two lobes.
 The overall colour in living specimens is bright crimson red, although this fades to yellowish in preserved specimens.
 In some specimens there may be dark markings on the nape and the back.
 There is normally a black mark on the rear of the gill cover and some black spots on the membranes of the dorsal and pectoral fins.
 There may also be three bands of indistinct black spots on the back.
 The maximum recorded standard length is 33.5 cm.
-There are robust s[pines on the head which can be up to 1 cm in length.
+There are robust spines on the head which can be up to 1 cm in length.

 Distribution and habitat

 Adelosebastes latens is found in the northern Pacific Ocean and has been recorded from the length of the Emperor Sea Mount Chain, the most westerly and northern part of the Hawaiian–Emperor seamount chain which extends north from the western end of the Northwestern Hawaiian Islands to the Kuril–Kamchatka Trench.
 They are also found in the Aleutian Islands.
-This is a bathydemersal fish which may be dound at depths between 900 and 1200 m.
+This is a bathydemersal fish which may be found at depths between 900 and 1200 m.